-The target addresses the need for forest planning staff and associated contractor principles to be competent in the results-based era of the Forest and Range Practices Act and the Association of BC Forest Professionals continuing competency/ education requirements.
+The target addresses the need for forest planning staff and associated contractor principles to be competent in the results-based era of the Forest and Range Practices Act and the Forest Professionals of BC continuing competency/ education requirements.
 Moreover, the financial need of the business requires technological training of key workers to remain competitive.
 The variance is to account for training being reduced during times of market downturns.

 Year Average Person Days of Professional Training Target Met (Y/N) Variance Met (Y/N)

+2023 5.8 Y n/a

-2022 6.4 Y n/a
+2022 6.4 Υ n/a

-2021 5.4 Y n/a
+2021 5.4 Υ n/a

 2020 5.4 Y n/a

-2019 9.8 Y n/a
+2019 9.8 Υ n/a

-2018 7.7 Y n/a

-2022: This indicator was met for 2022 and is also higher than 2021.
-Planning staff and contractor principles participated in a wide range of training including Corporate Resource Management Standards (Big/Tall Tree, Bear Dens, Riparian, Species at Risk etc.).
-Staff Forest Professionals also report on a minimum annual target of Continuous Professional Development to the ABCFP.
-Planning staff also engaged in Harvest Planning safety training and expectations.
+2023: This indicator was met for 2023 and is also higher than 2022.
+Planning staff and contractor principles participated in a wide range of training including Corporate Resource Management Standards (Big/Tall Tree, Bear Dens, Riparian, etc.).
+Staff Forest Professionals also report on a minimum annual target (30hrs) of Continuous Professional Development to the FPBC.
 This result is a conservative estimate of training as not all information is entered into the training database.
-6.2.1 are legally required such as Transportation of Dangerous Goods, Blasting, Crew Boat Operator, First Aid, etc.

 Tsawak-qin Forestry provides numerous training and skill development opportunities for employees and contractors under the existing Environmental Management System, Safety System and the Sustainable Forest Management Plan.
-In addition, there are some training courses that
+In addition, there are some training courses that are legally required such as Transportation of Dangerous Goods, Blasting, Crew Boat Operator, First Aid. etc.

-File: A:\EMS\CSA\SFM_Plan\2022\TSAWAK-QIN_SFMP-App.1_2022_Detailed_Indicator+Results.doc Revised: Page 72 of 98 CONSIDER PRINTED DOCUMENT UNCONTROLLED.
-Check http://www.westernforest.com/wiwag/ for current version
+File: S:\EMS\CSA\SFM_Plan\2023\TSAWAK-QIN_SFMP-App.1_2023_Detailed_Indicator+Results_V2.doc Revised: Page 72 of 97

 This target is intended to measure the average number of person days of completed training per year in the category of skill/professional development.
 Skill/professional development training include but is not limited to workshops such as the Coastal Silviculture Committee, Association of BC Forest Professionals (ABCFP), soil conservation, stream management, variable retention etc.).
 Employee training records are maintained in the Tsawak-qin Forestry Training Database.